SEND Information report

 Ormiston South Parade Academy believes that a close working relationship with parents is vital in order to ensure:

 In cases where more frequent contact with parents is necessary, this will be arranged based on the individual pupil’s needs.
-The SENCO may also signpost parents of pupils with SEND to the local authority Parent Partnership service (SENDIASS – Tel: on 01472 355365) when impartial advice, guidance and support may be required.
+The SENCo may also signpost parents of pupils with SEND to the local authority Parent Partnership service (SENDIASS – Tel: on 01472 355365) when impartial advice, guidance and support may be required.
 If an assessment or referral indicates that a pupil has additional learning needs the parents and the pupil will always be consulted with regards to future provision.
 Parents are invited to attend meetings with external agencies regarding their child, and are kept up to date and consulted on any points of action drawn up in regards to the provision for their child.
-The academy’s SEND governor (Nicky Brown) may be contacted in relation to SEND matters.

 Engaging all pupils as active participants in their own education and in making a positive contribution to their academy and local community is a priority for the academy.
 All children are consulted about their learning and how they feel about a range of topics annually.
 Where pupils have SEND, we will take extra care to involve them and make sure their voice is heard.